ForgeFlow/ao-odoo/ao_account/README.rst

 * Sales order list should be groupable by status.
 * Accounting reports are now accessible for billing users too.
-* Allow to change the *Purchase Unit of Measure* in product even if they related account journal items.
+* Allow to change the *Purchase Unit of Measure* in products even if there are related account journal items.

 Credits